Contact Us (310) 553-1222

 Generally, child support orders take precedence over most other types of debt due to federal and state policies prioritizing family welfare.
 After child support, tax levies issued by the IRS or state tax agencies typically come next, followed by federal student loans and then consumer debts.

-If multiple garnishments are for similar types of debt without specific prioritization, the date received the garnishment order as an employer can play a role in determining priority.
+If multiple garnishments are for similar types of debt without specific prioritization, the date the employer received the garnishment order can play a role in determining priority.
 Earlier orders generally take precedence over those received later.

 Some common challenges employers face in processing wage garnishments are: